···

 Questions Before Breaking Up

-When the fear underneath is specifically about regretting your choice either way, it can help to understand the fear of regret on its own.
+When the fear underneath is specifically about regretting whichever path you take, understanding the fear of regret on its own changes the shape of the question.

 When Regret Drives the Decision